 On the left side, there is the Navigation Pane.
 It includes “This PC”, “Network”, “One Drive” and a “Quick Access” area.

 The “Quick Access” area is by default the first section of the Navigation Pane.
 Now, you can drag and drop folders to that area to “pin” them for easy future access.
-You can also remove items from there and organize it as you wish.
+You can also remove items from there and organize them as you wish.
 To remove, just right-click the undesired folder and select “Remove From Quick Access.”

 Under “This PC” you’ll find shortcuts to personal user data folders on your PC as well as to local drives and removable drives.
 The “OneDrive” gets a dedicated folder that gives you quick and easy access to your cloud’s content and the “Network” shows the connected computers in your local area network.